July 16, 2019

 language.
 Not doing so could mean losing marks.

-If you need expert guidance to boost your preparation for NAATI CCL, then you can enrol for online coaching for the test.
+If you need expert guidance to boost your preparation for NAATI CCL, then you can enrol at NAATI CCL online coaching or NAATI CCL In-class Coaching (@Melbourne CBD) for the test.
 The coaching is provided by our NAATI-accredited expert tutor, who has years of experience.
 Learn the tips, tricks, and strategies from the very best.

 Alternatively, you can install the CCL Tutorials Mobile App (which is available on both Android and iOS).
 The app allows you access to free mock tests along with answers.
-The mock tests are available in 6 different languages, namely, Hindi, Punjabi, Urdu, Nepali, Vietnamese & Mandarin.
+The mock tests are available in 7 different languages, namely, Hindi, Punjabi, Urdu, Nepali, Vietnamese, Tamil & Mandarin.
 You will also get access to top-quality study materials, vocabulary bank, free NAATI CCL Guide (e-book) and more!

 What Is The Marking Criteria For The NAATI CCL Test?